 Jaune smirked as he rolled out a new pie crust.
 Just mayor, that's it?

 "He'll become a legendary hero and wipe the Grimm off the face of Vytal!"

 And I'm gonna help.
 A mad gleam formed in Jaune's vivid blue eye as he gazed into the fires of the stone oven, baking a cheesecake to golden perfection.

 The sun dipped into dusk, and dusk sank into night.
 The village was aglow with lamps and fireworks to light the way for their fledgling hero.
 Some of the older men patrolled the perimeter of the village with torches to help the young boy find his way back home.
 It was usually no cause for alarm if an initiate didn't come back that very day, but some of the older men were getting antsy and needed something to keep their minds busy.

-Jaune had washed the dough and filling from his work cloths, showered, and brushed his hair.
+Jaune had washed the dough and filling from his work clothes, showered, and brushed his hair.
 He wore a simple gray tunic and pants.
-They were about the only cloths he had.
+They were about the only clothes he had.
 Some of the wives around town had commented as such, and Jaune would only laugh and raise his hands in surrender.